Can You Recover Files Deleted from Recycle Bin

 Step 3.
 Click "Backup and Restore", and select "Restore my files".

-After this, follow the onscreen instructions to restore the deleted files that were not recycled in the Recycle Bin immediately.
+After this, follow the onscreen instructions to restore permanently deleted files that were not recycled in the Recycle Bin immediately.

-- To protect your data and avoid file loss issues, we recommend that you create backups of all valuable data regularly.
+- To protect your data and avoid file loss issues, we recommend that you create backups of all valuable data regularly with professional backup tools and dedicated backup storage devices.

 - For an all-in-one tool, reliable file backup software - EaseUS Todo Backup can help.